Legal

 Strong authentication for customer accountsEmail + password (Argon2id); TOTP 2FA; WebAuthn passkey support; password complexity enforcedLaravel Fortify config; PasskeyController; user settings UI

-Strong authentication for staff/admin accounts2FA mandatory for staff; SSH key + signed CA for server access; jump host with session recordingInternal SSH CA configuration; staff onboarding checklist
+Strong authentication for administrator/admin accounts2FA/passkeys mandatory for the administrator account; SSH key + signed CA for server access; jump host with logged access (SSH logs)Internal SSH CA configuration; onboarding checklist for any future contractor

 Role-based access controlPer-team RBAC (owner, admin, member); Kubernetes RBAC scoped to tenant namespaces; least-privilege ServiceAccountsJetstream team policies; Kubernetes Role/RoleBinding manifests

-Restricted staff access to customer dataNo standing access to customer workloads; just-in-time elevation logged; staff actions on customer resources written to audit_logs with IP and request IDapp/Models/AuditLog.php; CLAUDE.md kubectl safety rules
+Restricted administrator access to customer dataNo standing access to customer workloads; just-in-time elevation logged; administrator actions on customer resources written to audit_logs with IP and request IDapp/Models/AuditLog.php; CLAUDE.md kubectl safety rules

 Prompt revocation on personnel offboardingOffboarding checklist: revoke SSO, rotate Vault root token, remove SSH CA principals, rotate shared secrets, audit log reviewInternal personnel offboarding SOP